ibm-cloud-docs/appid/rate-limits.md

 * Refresh tokens are not currently supported.
 * {{site.data.keyword.containerlong}} supports one Ingress per namespace.
 If you already have one, you can update the existing Ingress configuration or use a different namespace.
+* The annotation does not work behind a proxy.

 ## Extensions